Community Fundraising

 Frank Marchand

-While there’s no cure for Frank’s cancer, chemotherapy treatments at MCGG at Cooley Dickinson have been keeping him alive.
-“Alive” is an apt term for Frank on multiple levels.
-Since receiving his diagnosis, Frank has barely missed a day of work.
-He fits his busy work schedule around his chemo treatments.
-He’s also become a local celebrity, having been featured in an NPR radio interview, where he shared his sharp, often humor-infused insights about life and mortality.
+While there was no cure for Frank’s cancer, chemotherapy treatments at MCGG at Cooley Dickinson extended his life.
+At the onset of receiving his diagnosis, Frank barely missed a day of work.
+He fit his busy work schedule around his chemo treatments.
+He also became a local celebrity, having been featured in an NPR radio interview, where he shared his sharp, often humor-infused insights about life and mortality.

-When he’s at his bi-weekly chemo treatments at Cooley, Frank is his personable, engaging self.
+When he was at his bi-weekly chemo treatments at Cooley, Frank was his personable, engaging self.
 “On a given day, I usually know 30% of the people.
 I call them my hellmates, and because I’ve been coming here for years, I let people know they’re not alone in this.’”